-Iowa State University is located on the ancestral lands and territory of the Baxoje (bah-kho-dzhe), or Ioway Nation.
+lowa State University is located on the ancestral lands and territory of the Baxoje (bah-khodzhe), or loway Nation.
 The United States obtained the land from the Meskwaki and Sauk nations in the Treaty of 1842.
-We wish to recognize our obligations to this land and to the people who took care of it, as well as to the 17,000 Native people who live in Iowa today.
+We wish to recognize our obligations to this land and to the people who took care of it, as well as to the 17,000 Native people who live in lowa today.